-Which AT&T plan should you get?
+Which AT&T phone plan should you get?

 Everything you need and more

-Along with 100GB of premium data, AT&T's Unlimited Elite plan gets you unlimited talk, text, and data, 5G access, HD streaming, and 30GB of mobile hotspot data.
+Along with unlimited premium data, AT&T's Unlimited Elite plan gets you unlimited talk, text, and data, 5G access, HD streaming, and 40GB of mobile hotspot data.
 It's the best plan for anyone who needs a lot of high-speed data and doesn't mind a bunch of extra perks.

-Best Value: AT&T Unlimited Extra
+Best value: AT&T Unlimited Extra

 AT&T's Unlimited Extra plan is a lot like AT&T Unlimited Elite, but it's one of the best 5G plans available today.
-You'll (obviously) get access to 5G, along with unlimited talk, text, and data, and advanced mobile security as well as international benefits such as unlimited talk, text, and data in Mexico and Canada and unlimited texting from the U.S. to 120+ countries.
-Though you'll get half as much premium data (50GB), this is still more than enough for most people and you're not likely to see your data speeds slow down anytime soon.
+You'll (obviously) get access to 5G, along with unlimited talk, text, and data, advanced mobile security, as well as international benefits such as unlimited talk, text, and data in Mexico and Canada and unlimited texting from the U.S. to 120+ countries.
+Though you'll get half as much premium data (50GB), this is still more than enough for most people, and you're not likely to see your data speeds slow down anytime soon.

-With this plan, you'll also get 15GB of mobile hotspot data.
-Though this is a decent amount, you won't be able to rely on your smartphone as a hotspot every day to upload heavy files, stream Netflix, etc. Once you've reached 15GB your data speeds will be slowed to 128Kbps, which is just enough to do some light browsing and check your email.
-And when it comes to video with AT&T's Unlimited Extra plan, you'll only be able to stream in SD.
+You'll also get 15GB of mobile hotspot data with this plan.
+Though this is a decent amount, you won't be able to rely on your smartphone as a hotspot every day to upload heavy files, stream Netflix, etc. Once you've reached 15GB, your data speeds will be slowed to 128Kbps, enough to keep you connected when you don't have access to home WI-Fi or need to keep working during an outage.
+It's worth keeping in mind that video quality is limited to 480p, so you may be disappointed if you're a big streamer.

-It's the perfect plan for someone who wants to take advantage of AT&T's 5G network and a vast amount of data without some of the extra perks that come with a more expensive plan.
-For one line you'll pay $75 per month; for three you'll pay $50 per month ($150 total) or $40 per month ($160 total) for four lines.
-When you take these multi-line discounts into account, AT&T's Unlimited Extra is a great value option that's a little less attractive than AT&T's Unlimited Elite plan but won't leave you wishing for more.
-As with other AT&T plans though, taxes and fees aren't included and the prices factor in AT&T's AutoPay and paperless billing discount.
+It's the perfect plan for someone who wants to take advantage of AT&T's 5G network and a vast amount of data without wasting money on the unwanted perks of the more expensive plan.
+For one line, you'll pay $75 per month; for three, you'll pay $50 per month ($150 total) or $40 per month ($160 total) for four lines.
+When you take these multi-line discounts into account, AT&T's Unlimited Extra is a great value option that's less attractive than AT&T's Unlimited Elite plan but won't leave you wishing for more.
+As with other AT&T plans, taxes and fees aren't included, and the prices factor in AT&T's AutoPay and paperless billing discount.

 Pros: